 The vulnerability as described in ISO/IEC 24772-1 subclause 6.53 is mitigated by SPARK.

-Other than the use of pragma Assume, the classes of vulnerability identified in ISO/IEC 24772-1 subclause 6.53 and techniques defined as Unsafe programming in clause 5.1.6 are covered by other subclauses of this document.
+The classes of vulnerability identified in ISO/IEC 24772-1 subclause 6.53 and techniques defined as Unsafe programming in clause 5.1.6 are covered by other subclauses of this document.
 Specifically:

 Vulnerabilities related to unchecked type conversion are covered in subclause 6.37 Type-breaking reinterpretation of data [AMV].